gajos112/Max-Parser/README.md

 $Max-Parser was designed and created for all DFIR analysts who want to check the maximum size of the $UsnJrnl.
 That information can be retrived from $Max file.

-Like m other tools, it is a GUI tool written in C# .Net Framework 4.7.2.
+Like my other tools, it is a GUI tool written in C# .Net Framework 4.7.2.
 It was tested on:

 - Windows 10.0.16299,
 - Windows 10.0.19042.